apieum/Maracas.jl/README.md

         @test false
     end
     @skip @unit "'@unit' can be skipped with @skip" begin
         @test false
     end
+    @skip @testset "@skip works with default testset but it's not shown in results" begin
+        @test false
+    end
     @unit "@skip can also skip @test assertions" begin